AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## The Penalties of Sin.

-Gregory tells us: "When you read in Scripture of God\'s being angry, or threatening a sword against the wicked...understand this rightly, and not wrongly...how then are these metaphors used?
+Gregory tells us: "When you read in Scripture of God's being angry, or threatening a sword against the wicked...understand this rightly, and not wrongly...how then are these metaphors used?
 Figuratively.
 In what way?
 With a view to terrifying minds of the simpler sort."